BernardGreenberg/NXSYS/README.md

 #  NXSYS sources, complete
 ###  By and ©Copyright 1994-2022, Bernard S. Greenberg
-#### First Posted 4 February 2022 (last 15 Feb 2022)
+#### First Posted 4 February 2022 (last 18 Feb 2022)

 This is the buildable, runnable source code for **NXSYS** (*enn-ex-sys*) (Version 2), my New York City Subway relay-logic and interlocking panel simulator, and its six offered interlockings, as it stands.
 It is mine, and mine alone, although Dave Barraza's contributions to its debugging and development deserve credit.
 Feel free to continue it, improve it if you like, or just build it for yourself.
 I want this repository to be its home.
 I'm not soliciting or merging branches at this time.

 This application is posted and offered under the terms of the GNU General Public License Version 3.
 See the file `LICENSE` for details.
 These sources are offered "AS-IS", with no warranty or guarantee of operability or suitability for any purpose made or implied, and use is at your own risk — all the code is available here for inspection.  **Do not** attempt to use this code to control actual railroads with live crews and passengers (I would be *extremely* impressed and flattered, but not responsible for the outcome).

-This codebase is presently maintained and targeted for macOS, using XCode as a build platform.
-While the MSWindows (10) version is available, it is not now fully buildable; work is in progress.
-See [Code languages and the Windows version](#code-languages-and-the-windows-version) below for more info on its status and future.

-This code builds completely and cleanly under XCode 13.2.1 (13C100) under macOS Monterey 12.1, for 64-bit Intel Mac; no configurations for M1 Mac are present.
-An [`xcodeproj` folder](https://github.com/BernardGreenberg/NXSYS/tree/master/NXSYSMac.xcodeproj) resides in the top folder; it contains no external references. **The Apple tool [`PlistBuddy`](https://www.marcosantadev.com/manage-plist-files-plistbuddy/) is expected** to be in `/usr/libexec` (where it should be if XCode is properly installed); it is used for packing build number and date signature into the Info plist.
-Tools for packaging the whole for distribution (BASH scripting) are not provided (XCode `Product>Archive` already does most of the job).
-Code Signing is, of course, now your responsibility, if desired.

-There remain (as expectable) some minor constraint irritations in the Interface  Builder layouts that do not impede building or raise warning flags at build time.
+This codebase can build working Mac and Windows (latter 64 and 32 bit) executables.
+Although NXSYS was born on (16-bit) Windows, the reference implementation is presently that on macOS, hosted and built in XCode.
+See [the macOS Readme](https://github.com/BernardGreenberg/NXSYS/blob/master/NXSYSWindows/MacStatus.md) for particulars and status of the Mac version and [the Windows Readme](https://github.com/BernardGreenberg/NXSYS/blob/master/NXSYSWindows/WindowsStatus.md) for particulars and status of the Windows version.

 The file [`NXSYS.html`](https://github.com/BernardGreenberg/NXSYS/blob/master/Documentation/NXSYS.html) in the [Documentation folder](https://github.com/BernardGreenberg/NXSYS/tree/master/Documentation) is a comprehensive description of the application and its capabilities.
 It is the source for the distributed PDF (although building that PDF so that external and internal links work seems to be a challenging research problem that depends on one's own computer).
 Read everything in that folder.
 See [Related Resources](#related-resources) below for a video demo.